Māori culture and customs

 Introduction

 The arrival of Kupe in Aotearoa marked the beginning of Māori culture and customs in New Zealand.
-The early Māori were known to have established their own traditions and rituals until the arrival of European settlers.
-The new arrivals had a huge impact on the lives of Māori, their language and tikanga.
+Māori established traditions and rituals before the arrival of European settlers.
+The new arrivals had a huge impact on the lives of Māori, their reo (language) and tikanga.

 Traditional Māori lifestyle